A summer rhythm where keiki build confidence without pressure

 8-Week Core Program Intro to simple app thinking

-12-Week Summer Camp Full guided path to a mobile app prototype
+12-Week Summer Program Full guided path to a mobile app prototype

 Final outcome